jurassicplayer/jurassicplayer.github.io/blog/_posts/2013-10-22-Drawing-Tablets-are-Fun.md

 <img width="40%" style="padding-right: 20px;" align="left" src="http://3.bp.blogspot.com/-3rqvErRQoB8/UmY0p8Isp8I/AAAAAAAAAUk/qqA26ftp86M/s400/sai.png" />
 The tool that many dA members seem to swear by, and not without reason.
 It's a fairly cheap buy or you could try it out with it's 30-day trial.
 Tool bar management is about the same as krita and you can set keybindings yourself.
 Supposedly the brush engine is marvelous, but I'm an amateur in this sort of thing so the best I can say is that I enjoy using SAI.

 Paint tool SAI is windows only, which is really depressing, since it is a rather well made program (and then there is the part about it being not free...).
-It also doesn't seem to be in development anymore, with the latest version being released in...2008.
+It also doesn't seem to be in development anymore, with the latest version being released in...2008 and it's been a while since then.

 ---
 ####MyPaint:####